-Program committees:
+Program and Paper Committees:

-- S. Lazard: Mathematical Aspects of Computer and Information Sciences (MACIS07). - S. Petitjean: 24th ACM Symposium on Computational Geometry (SoCG'08).
-Paper committee of the IEEE International Conference on Computer Vision (ICCV'07).
-Paper committee of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR'07).
+- Hazel Everett: Program committee of the Canadian Conference on Computational Geometry, (CCCG'08). - Sylvain Petitjean: Program committee of the 24th ACM Symposium on Computational Geometry (SoCG'08).
+Paper committee of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR'08).
+Program committee of the ACM Solid and Physical Modeling Symposium (SPM'08).
+Program committee of the Shape Modeling International Conference (SMI'09).
+Paper committee of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR'09). - All permanent team members: program committee of the European Workshop on Computational Geometry (EuroCG'08).

-Workshop organizations:
+Workshop Organizations:

-- H. Everett and S. Lazard co-organized with S. Whitesides (McGill University) in 2007 the 6th Workshop on Geometry Problems in Computer Graphics (Bellairs Research Institute of McGill University). - X. Goaoc co-organized a one-week workgroup (Uldhingen, Germany) with Otfried Cheong in January 2007. - All members of the team are involved in the organization of the next European Workshop on Computational Geometry (EuroCG'08) taking place in Nancy.
+- Hazel Everett and Sylvain Lazard co-organized with S. Whitesides (McGill University) the 7th Workshop on Geometry Problems in Computer Graphics (Bellairs Research Institute of McGill University) in Feb.
+(1 week). - Xavier Goaoc co-organized a one-week workgroup (Ouessant) with Otfried Cheong (KAIST) in July (1 week). - The Vegas team organized the European Workshop on Computational Geometry (EuroCG'08) in March (Nancy, 3 days) and co-organized the joint one-day workshop CGAL Innovations and Applications: Robust geometric software for complex shapes.